Stealthii/pandoc_resume/src/resume.md

 *November 2014 - October 2016 (2 years)*

 My main role at rehabstudio was as a Backend Web Developer, writing web services and APIs mainly in Python:

 * Strong experience with Python web frameworks such as Django, Flask, webapp2

 * REST API design, including integration / translation with SOAP API services (Adwords API, etc.)

-I was also responsible for DevOps in the company, including writing and maintaining toolsets, deployment and automated test setups:
+As well as development I was responsible for other DevOps, including writing and maintaining toolsets, deployment and automated test setups:

-* Heave use of Docker, Compose and Make for automated dev run/test/deployment setups that would run across many platforms
+* Heavy use of Docker, Compose and Make for automated dev run/test/deployment setups that would run across many platforms

 * Experience with various deployment targets, including Google AppEngine & Container Engine, Amazon Web Services (EC2 and static sites with S3 & Cloudfront)

 * Management of Git, Jira, and Stash workflows (Gitflow, Agile Development, Peer Review)

+* Use and management of automated CI tools (Travis CI, Jenkins, Buildbot, CircleCI)

 **Intercontinental Exchange (formerly NYSE Euronext)** - Graduate Software